powerman/narada4d/README.md

   Tools/libraries should return error for unsupported protocols.
     - *Rationale:* This is convenient and flexible way to configure application, libraries and tools in one place.
-- Environment variable `$NARADA4D_SKIP_LOCK` must be set to `1` when exclusive lock was acquired, and if it's set then next attempt to acquire and then release shared or exclusive lock shouldn't do anything.
+- Environment variable `$NARADA4D_SKIP_LOCK` must be set to non-empty string when exclusive lock was acquired, and if it's set then next attempt to acquire and then release shared or exclusive lock shouldn't do anything.
     - *Rationale:* Needed to support recursive locking, needed in case when one tool (migrate) runs other tools (backup or restore).
 - Version of data schema must be a string which is either `none` or